Events Search and Views Navigation

 Touring exhibition available | LIONEL’S PLACE: Lionel Lindsay from the Maitland Regional Art Gallery Collection

 A Maitland Regional Art Gallery Touring Exhibition Lionel’s Place consists of more than 130 Lionel Lindsay artworks from the Maitland Regional Art Gallery Collection, featuring examples of Lionel Lindsay’s finest etchings, wood engravings and watercolours.
 These works on paper are rich in visual texture, and depict scenes from abroad and closer to home, exotic and domestic animals and birds, and the lushness of gardens, floral abundance and portraiture.
 This exhibition is enhanced by multiple levels of accessibility and interpretation including…Find out more »

-Every Sunday families are invited to drop into the art gallery for free art activities inspired by the exhibitions on display.
+BOOKINGS REQUIRED.
+Every Sunday families are welcome to book in to attend free art activities inspired by the exhibitions on display.
 Our activities are designed for kids of all ages, and as a family you can all join in and get creative.
 Each activity takes around half an hour to complete.

 Art Sunday is staffed by qualified art teachers.
 The workshop is designed to encourage parents and children to add to their experience of the gallery by accessing hands-on activities in a family friendly environment.

 Please note: children cannot be left unattended during Art Sundays

 Art Materials proudly supported by CleverPatchFind out more »